AlexMcClung/IRS990-Ratios/README.md

 * Return Net Assets Ratio
 * Net Operating Revenues Ratio

+These ratios are combined into an index called the Composite Financial Index or CFI.

+### Source
+The CFI was developed by KPMG; Prager, Sealy & Co., LLC.; and BearingPoint, Inc. The Department of Education ratios and composite were developed by KPMG Peat Marwick.

+### Data
 IRS Form 990 Extract data files and codebooks can be found here:

 https://www.irs.gov/statistics/soi-tax-stats-annual-extract-of-tax-exempt-organization-financial-data